- General Surgery Instruments

 We are MDR-Ready at Surgi Valley

-With the new Medical Device Regulation (MDR) coming into effect in 2024, Surgivalley is fully prepared to meet these updated requirements.
-These changes are expected to impact Class IIa medical devices, including invasive and electrical devices, and we are ready to ensure full compliance.
+With the new Medical Device Regulation (MDR) coming into full effect in 2024, Surgivalley is fully prepared to meet and exceed these updated regulatory requirements.
+These changes significantly impact Class IIa medical devices, including invasive and electrical instruments, and Surgivalley is ready to ensure full MDR compliance without compromise.

-As a trusted partner in navigating the new MDR landscape, Surgivalley is the ideal choice.
-Our robust quality management systems are designed to meet MDR standards, backed by years of experience in developing and manufacturing devices that comply with Annex II, III, and IV requirements of 93/42/EC.
+As a reliable and ISO 13485 certified surgical instruments supplier, Surgivalley stands as your trusted partner in navigating the complexities of the evolving MDR landscape.
+Our advanced quality management systems are purpose-built to meet MDR standards and are supported by years of hands-on experience in manufacturing devices that conform to Annex II, III, and IV under 93/42/EEC.

 SURGI VALLEY

-Surgi Valley is ready for the changes coming to Class IIa medical devices.
-Considering that the European Commission (EC) already announced in 2019 that it would implement a Single Regulatory Document (SRD) for all Class IIa devices, it is time to prepare for this new regulatory framework
+Surgivalley is fully prepared for the upcoming changes affecting Class IIa medical devices.
+With the European Commission (EC) having announced in 2019 its plan to implement a Single Regulatory Document (SRD) for all Class IIa devices, the time has come to adapt to this evolving regulatory framework.

 Class